Ndelger/deep-learning-challenge/README.md

+# deep-learning-challenge

+# Report on the Neural Network Model
-# Unit 21 Homework: Charity Funding Predictor
+### Deep Learning Charity Funding Outcome Predictor Project using hyper-tuned Neural Networks.

-## Background
+## Overview:

-The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
-With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+I've created a tool for the  nonprofit foundation Alphabet Soup that can help it select applicants for funding with the best chance of success in their ventures.
+Using my knowledge of  machine learning and neural networks, I have used the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+We were set a target of 75% accuracy for our model.

-From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+From Alphabet Soup’s business team, I received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as:

 * **EIN** and **NAME**—Identification columns
 * **APPLICATION_TYPE**—Alphabet Soup application type